lab1092/blender-manual_ja/manual/modeling/objects.rst

 :doc:`Meshes </modeling/meshes>`
    Meshes are objects composed of Polygonal Faces, Edges and/or Vertices, and can be edited extensively with Blender's mesh editing tools.
-:doc:`Curves </modeling/curves>`
+The default scene features a cube, which is one of the many included basic building-block shapes called :doc:`Mesh Primitives </modeling/meshes/primitives>` :doc:`Curves </modeling/curves>`
-   Curves are mathematically defined objects, which can be manipulated with control handles or control points, rather than vertices.
+   Curves are mathematically defined objects which can be manipulated with control handles or control points (instead of vertices), to manage their length and curvature.
 :doc:`Surfaces </modeling/surfaces>`
-   Surfaces are four-sided patches that are also manipulated with control points.
+   Surfaces are patches that are also manipulated with control points.
-   These are useful for very organic, and rounded, but simple forms.
+   These are useful for simple rounded forms and organic landscapes.
 :doc:`Meta Objects </modeling/metas>`
-   Meta Objects (or Metaballs) are objects formed by a function defining the 3d volume in which the object exists.
+   Meta Objects (or Metaballs) are objects formed by a mathematical function (with no control points or vertices) defining the 3D volume in which the object exists.
-   Metaballs can create "Blobby" forms that have a liquid-like quality, when two or more Metaballs are used.
+   Meta Objects have a liquid-like quality, where when two or more Metaballs are brought together, they merge by smoothly rounding out the connection, appearing as one unified object.
 :doc:`Text </modeling/texts>`
-   Text objects create a 2d representation of a string of characters.
+   Text objects create a two dimensional representation of a string of characters.
 :doc:`Armatures </rigging/armatures>`
-   Armatures are used for rigging 3d models in order to make them poseable and animateable.
+   Armatures are used for :doc:`rigging </rigging/introduction>`
+   3D models in order to make them poseable and animateable.
 :doc:`Lattice </modifiers/deform/lattice>`
-   Nonrenderable wireframe.
-Commonly used for taking additional control over other objects with help of modifiers.
+   Lattices are non-renderable wireframes, commonly used for taking additional control over other objects with help of the :doc:`Lattice Modifier </modifiers/deform/lattice>`.
 :doc:`Empty </modeling/empties>`
    Empties are null objects that are simple visual transform nodes that do not render.
    They are useful for controlling the position or movement of other objects.
-:doc:`Speaker </sequencer/audio>`
+:doc:`Speaker </editors/sequencer/audio>`
    Brings to scene source of sound.
 :doc:`Cameras </render/camera>`
    This is the virtual camera that is used to determine what appears in the render.
-:doc:`Lamps </lighting>`
+:doc:`Lamps </render/blender_render/lighting>`
    These are used to place light sources in the scene.
 :doc:`Force Fields </physics/force_fields>`
    Force fields are used in physical simulations.